Coronavirus COVID-19 Updates: uc.edu/publichealth

 Vaccines Are Now Available to Help Prevent Serogroup B Meningococcal Disease

-Two new serogroup B meningococcal (MenB) vaccines (Bexsero® and Trumenba®) were recently licensed.
+Two serogroup B meningococcal (MenB) vaccines (Bexsero® and Trumenba®) are licensed.
 They are different from the meningococcal vaccine you may have already received.
 That prior vaccine does not offer protection against serogroup

 Outbreaks of Serogroup B Meningococcal Disease Occur on College Campuses

 Several recent outbreaks of serogroup B meningococcal disease have occurred on college campuses across the United States.
 In 2013, outbreaks at two universities in New Jersey and California had a combined 13 cases and one associated death.

 In 2015, outbreaks at two universities in Oregon and Rhode Island saw a combined nine cases and one death.
 Those schools now all recommended MenB vaccination for their students.

 UC’s University Health Services (UHS) Strongly Recommends MenB Vaccine for Students

 With these recent outbreaks in mind, UC’s University Health Services (student health center) has learned that a few cases of serogroup B meningitis have hit the local community.
 Therefore, UC’s UHS strongly recommends all students aged 25 and under receive the MenB vaccine.
 The two-dose vaccine is currently available at our student health center.
 Getting both shots is important to provide the best protection against this serious disease.

 1. Why do I need the MenB vaccine?